jkeohan/rctr-2-14-22/w02d03/intro-to-props.md

 <img src="https://i.imgur.com/HlrtO2T.png" width=300/>

 We can see here that `props` is an object and that `title` is a key.
 This will be the same pattern for when we start passing in multiple props.
-Each prop passed will be assigned a **key:value** pair.
+Each prop passed will be assigned as a unique **key:value** pair.

 #### Props Are Immutable